I have to say that in many ways, financially I am doing really well. Could I improve? Absolutely. But overall, I’m definitely okay.

 - There’s a small shopping plaza near my work so I will opt to walk there rather than drive when it’s nice out if there is something I need to pick up.

 - I price out things like crazy to make sure I’m getting the better deal.
 If buying paper towels, I consider the cost of the item as well as the number of sheets per roll and how many rolls.
 So many people just buy the item without considering if there’s a cheaper option or more bang for their buck.

 - If waiting in the car, I don’t leave it idling, so as not to waste gas.
 Here in Canada, gasoline can be quite expensive so I hate to waste it.
 There are plenty of ways to save money on gas.

 And there you have it, 25 ways I am frugal with my daily life.
 Like I said before, I like being frugal and although I certainly don’t have to be – I want to be.
-The money we save with the choices we make is how we manage to travel so frequently and that’s what is really our guilty pleasure.
-We looooove to travel.
-And we love to travel as often as we can whether it be a week in Paris, a two week cruise in the Mediterranean, or time relaxing at a Caribbean resort.
-When you have a goal in mind (travel in our case) it’s a real motivator to save money and live frugally.
+The money I save with the choices I make is how I manage to travel so frequently and that’s what is really my guilty pleasure.
+I looooove to travel.
+And I love to travel as often as I can.
+When you have a goal in mind (travel in my case) it’s a real motivator to save money and live frugally.